 These shoes have fixed laces and a hook and loop strap closure.
 That means they are easy for your child to put on, or take off, by themselves.
 This also makes it possible to get a snug fit, no matter how narrow your child’s feet are.

 - Specifically designed to be washable, both the uppers and the sole.

 - Lights in the sole are an attractive design feature for little ones.

 - Although these are washable, if you put them in the washing machine, you’ll ruin the lights in the sole.

-High arches can make it difficult to find shoes that are comfortable for your child while providing plenty of midsole support.
+High arches can make it difficult to find comfortable shoes for your child while providing plenty of midsole support.

-New Balance shoes are an excellent choice for kids with high arches, but this style is particularly good for this shape of foot.
+New Balance shoes are an excellent choice for kids with high arches, but this style is perfect for this foot shape.

 The more adult, yet casual styling will likely minimize any resistance to these shoes from your child.

-- The hook and loop strap allows you to adjust the snugness of the shoes and ensure they are comfortable for your child.
+- The hook and loop strap allows you to adjust the shoes’ snugness and ensure they are comfortable for your child.

 - Significant support in the insole and midsole.